jsconf/2012.jsconf.eu/_posts/2012-09-13-volunteers-wanted-free-ticket-included.md

  - Friday, October 5th.
  - Near Kastanienallee / GLS Language School / After [NodeCopter](http://nodecopter.com).
-  - Prater would work, but that’s where we are on Thursday’s already :)
+  - Prater would work, but that’s where we will be for Thursday’s party already :)

 For the *After Party*: